junxit/us-congress-bills-111/metadata.md

 - 2009-10-06 — Introduced in House
 - 2009-10-06 — Introduced in House
 - 2009-10-06 — Referred to the House Committee on Natural Resources.
+- 2009-10-08 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-11-17 — Subcommittee Hearings Held.
+- 2009-12-16 — Committee Consideration and Mark-up Session Held.
+- 2009-12-16 — Ordered to be Reported (Amended) by the Yeas and Nays: 25 - 14.
+- 2009-12-16 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2010-01-12 — Placed on the Union Calendar, Calendar No. 230.
+- 2010-01-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-393.
+- 2010-01-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-393.